 Scarring- All surgery leaves scars, some more visible than others.
 Although good wound healing after a surgical procedure is expected, abnormal scars may occur within the skin and deeper tissues.
-Scars may be unattractive and of different color than surrounding skin.
-Scar appearance may also vary within the same scar, exhibit contour variations and "bunching" due to the amount of excess skin.
-Scars may be asymmetrical (appear different between right and left side of the body).
-There is the possibility of visible marks in the skin from sutures.
+Scars may be unattractive and of different color than the surrounding skin tone.
+Scar appearance may also vary within the same scar.
+Scars may be asymmetrical (appear different on the right and left side of the body).
+There is the possibility of visible marks in the skin from sutures used during an otoplasty.
 In some cases scars may require surgical revision or treatment.

-Surgical Anesthesia- Both local and general anesthesia involve risk.
+Surgical Anesthesia- Both local and general anesthesia involves risk.
 There is the possibility of complications, injury, and even death from all forms of surgical anesthesia or sedation.